 *Source: FoodLab Sydney Survey (2023).
 All revenue that entrepreneurs make through FoodLab opportunities per quarter is tracked through careful and sensitive consultation with participants.

 Supporting diverse food entrepreneurs

 While many incubators prioritise business launch, FoodLab takes the long road.
 Systemic racism and gender and income inequality must be addressed with a deep investment in those who’ve been excluded from the formal economy.

-Since 2019, we have supported the launch and growth of 29 food businesses.
-In 2022, 90% of the cohort comes from culturally and linguistically diverse backgrounds and 50% are female.
+Since 2019, we have supported the launch and growth of over 20 food businesses.
+In 2023, 90% of the cohort comes from culturally and linguistically diverse backgrounds and 80% are female.